MyTooliT/ICOweb/README.md

 system starts as en Excel file in which all metadata fields are defined.
 This file is then parsed into a YAML file, from which it can be used further.

-This repository holds the ``.xlsx`` master file and the script to generate the ``.yaml`` file from it.
+This repository holds the ``.xlsx`` master file and the script to generate the ``.yaml`` file and the typescript type declarations from it.
 Run the parser with:

 ``
 npm run generate-config
 ``

 This script expects the Excel file to be in the project root and places the parsed YAML file into ``public/config``.

-After you have parsed the Excel file, run the ``generate_metadata.py`` file in the ``icoapi`` repository to create the backend types for the API.
-Finally, you can run the openAPI command from above to get the types from the backend.

-> This may seem convoluted, but this way the metadata settings are stored in the client project (xlsx, yaml) where they
-> semantically belong, but the types still all come from the openAPI specification from the backend to provide consistency.

 # Run